prose poem

 Reading

 Stephanie Balzer performs prose poems from her chapbooks Revenant and faster, faster.
-She ends the reading with a discussion about her relationship with prose poem form.
+She ends the reading with a discussion about her relationship with the prose poem form.

 Reading

 Demetria Martinez reads work from The Devil's Workshop (2002), Breathing Between the Lines (1997), and Confessions of a Berlitz-Tape Chicana (2005).
 She also reads a short story from the manuscript of The Block Captain's Daughter, which would go on to be published by University of Oklahoma Press in 2012.
+This reading was originally given alongside Rebecca Seiferle

 Reading